Houston Independent School District: Schools

 In HISD grades kindergarten and grades 1 through 5 are considered to be elementary school, grades 6 through 8 are considered to be middle school, and grades 9 through 12 are considered to be high school.
 Some elementary schools go up to the sixth grade.
 Some districts have grades elementary grades K-3 and 4-6 and then junior high school grades 7-8 and then high school grades 9-12.

 Every house in HISD is assigned to an elementary school, a middle school, and a high school.
-HISD has many alternative programs and transfer options available to students who want a specialized education and/or dislike their home schools.
+HISD has a number of alternative programs and transfer options available to students who want a specialized education and/or dislike their home schools.